uhcs2320/syllabus/README.md

 ## Major Assignments/Exams:
 This is a course that gives more weight to homeworks.
 Grading is as follows:
-* 70%: 7 programming assignments.
+* 70%: 7 programming assignments (each is worth 10%)
 * 30%: midterm.

 Programming assignments are a fundamental component of learning for this course.
-All programming homeworks must be turned in to get B- (that is, when a student misses turning in at least one programming assignment, then the grade for the course will automatically be lower than B-).
+All programming homeworks must be turned in to get B- (that is, every single programming assignment must be turned in to be able to have a grade B- or higher).
 Programs will be developed in C++ and tested with the GNU C++ compiler.
 Programming assignments are strictly individual.
 The TAs will post sample test cases, but the programs will be tested with similar test cases (not the same input files).
-The programs are thoroughly tested by the TAs, are graded on a 0-100 scale, and there is a severe penalty for each encountered error.
+The programs are thoroughly tested by the TAs to verify that every single requirement of the assignment was implemented.
+The programs are graded on a 0-100 scale, and there is a severe penalty for each encountered error.
 A non-submitted program grade is ZERO.
 A non-working program (i.e., compiles, but does not run) grade is 5.
 A program with many errors typically reaches 40.
 Only fully functional programs can be expected to receive 80 or higher.

 **Required Reading**: Malik, D.S.
 Data Structures Using C++.
 Course Technology, 2nd edition, 2010.